Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 Practice Practice Practice

-You can check out our article here where we go into more depth about how to negotiate over and understeer and learning the theory will make it much easier to put into practice.
 This last tip is an extremely practical one, and it is one that will become much easier to master the more you practice, and it will make you feel more confident when you are driving your high performance car.

 Final Thoughts

-Gaining an understanding of these differences is one thing but learning how to negotiate them and use them to your advantage is another.
-The best thing that you can do is get out on a track and put in a lot of practice and learn every aspect of the car such as how it takes corners and how quickly it stops.
+Gaining an understanding of these differences is one thing, but learning how to negotiate them and use them to your advantage is another.
+The best thing that you can do is get out on a track and put in a lot of practice and learn every aspect of the car, such as how it takes corners and how quickly it stops.
 Putting in the time is the best way to become more confident driving your high-performance car.